 Great question…perhaps the topic of our next survey.
 In my humble opinion, I think we will see much higher numbers once we look at how an app’s ratings have a significant factor in downloads.
 I think ratings are simply a recommendation from someone you don’t know.

-According to a new survey from Pew Research Center’s Internet & American Life Project, 35% of adults have cell phones with apps, but only two-thirds of those who have apps actually use them.
+According to a new survey from Pew Research Center’s Internet & American Life Project, 35% of adults have cell phones with apps, but only two-thirds of those who have apps actually use them, in case your device has some problems running the apps you have, you can take it to Pro Phone Repairs of Albuquerque – repair cell phone screen for a check up.
 I would theorize those apps were abandoned because they did not deliver the value or utility, or had offered poor usability or user experience.

 What have we learned?